typst/packages/guide.typ

 = Discovering Typst and the template

 Typst is a user-friendlier alternative to LaTeX.
+Check out #link("https://github.com/remigerme/typst-polytechnique/blob/main/guide.typ")[this pdf source] to see how it was generated.

 == Cover page